Asilve/ctf-writeups/picoctf/general_skills.md

 #### Solution
 After finding out it was an executable, I checked what the permissions where for the file.
 It lacked the executable permission so I changed the permissions to allow it to run.
 I then ran the executable for the first time.
 It told me to use the -h command when I call the executable, So I attempted that next.
 Once I ran the executable with the -h command, I was given the flag.

+## Static ain't always noise
+#### Description
+Can you look at the data in this binary?
+The bash script might help!

+#### Thought process
+After downloading the two files, I changed the permissions to allow them to be executed.
+I tried to execute both of them in turn to see if they provided any hints.

+#### Solution
+The first file I tried to execute (Static) gave me a hint to try the other file.
+I executed the second file (ltdis.sh) and I was given a hint to run it again, but with a file as a parameter.
+I ran it again with Static and it created a text file.
+Inside this file was a lot of text / lines, So I used grep to find the flag.